ahwkuepper/portfolios/README.md

 # etfs: security analysis toolkit

 ## Purpose

-*etfs* is a Python package making it easy to gather data on securities, compute statistics, and find trends.
+*etfs* is a Python package that makes it easy to gather data on securities, compute statistics, and find trends.
 It offers a wide range of tools to analyze securities, such as stocks and bonds, or compositions of securities, such as portfolios or ETFs.

 ## Main Features

 Input features:
-  - Load in Vanguard portfolios (from a CSV file saved from your Vanguard account) or other portfolios from custom CSV files with transactions (e.g. from RobinHood).
+  - Load in Vanguard portfolios (from a CSV file downloaded from a Vanguard account) or other custom portfolios from a CSV file with a list of transactions (e.g. from RobinHood).
   - Retrieves historical price and volume data from Yahoo!
 Finance.

 Basic methods on historical price data:
   - run rate (e.g., 50-day / 200-day moving average)
   - exponentially weighted moving average
+  - resampling (e.g., day, week, month)
   - variance
-  - $r^2$ between securities or w.r.t. benchmark
+  - :math:`R^2`
   - beta
   - alpha
-  - resampling (e.g., day, week, month)

 Output:
   - detailed portfolio description (positions, current value, returns, investments, devestments)